Say Hello to Our Little Friends

 It’s no secret how much we love our felt animal stuffies, and our designer Krista is at it again with more adorable friends for your little ones – here is our felt turtle family, complete with an irresistible baby turtle that we have named Squirt!
 These sea turtles are a great craft project for practicing embroidery stitching, and once you are finished you can gift them to your kids as summer goodies.

-- Lia Griffith’s Wool Blend Felt – Sea Green, Mint, and Black
+- Lia Griffith’s Wool Blend Felt – Sea Green, Mint, Juniper, Black

 - Pen or Fabric Marker